Taxi business in Germany: How to start your own service

 • Police verification certificate

-• Clearance certificate from the tax office (Finanzamt) and the health insurance company
+• Clearance certificate from the tax office and the health insurance company

-• Certificate of qualification for commercial passenger transport (Chamber of Industry and Commerce known as the IHK in Germany)
+• Certificate of qualification for commercial passenger transport from the IHK the German chamber of industry and commerce

-There are two ways to prove the professional ability to run a taxi company, which are explained in the following sections.
+Two ways to prove the professional ability to run a taxi company are explained in the following sections.

 Certificate of qualification without examination by the IHK

-You can also prove your professional competence without an examination by the IHK (chamber of industry and commerce) if you meet the following requirements:
+You can also prove your professional competence without an examination by the IHK if you meet the following requirements:

-• At least three years in a management position in a taxi or rental car company
+• At least three years in a management position of a taxi or rental car company with the following conditions:

-• Position may not have been more than two years ago
+• The position was held not longer than two years ago

 • Renewal of an existing approval